j23414/mango-user-guide/node,_link,_graph.md

 Continuing with the social graph example, what type of information might each node contain?
 Since the node represents an individual, let's call him "Bob", it can contain any information about that individual.
 Bob might have an age, height, birthdate, favorite color, and home address, just to name a few.

+## Node Types and Link Types
 Defining graphs in GEL requires first defining a **nodetype** and **linktype**.
 Enter the following GEL commands into the GEL console (bottom right) to define different nodetypes.

 ```
-node(string name) nt;            // most basic nodetype
+node(string name) nt;             /* basic nodetype */
-node(string name, int count) nt2; // also contains node attribute count
+node(string name, int count) nt2; /* also contains node attribute count */
-node(string id, int count=3) nt3; // contains a default value for count
+node(string id, int count=3) nt3; /* contains a default value for count */

+node() nt;    /* will NOT work, must have at least ONE node attribute */
 ```

 Notice how each one is shown in the Data panel.
 Expand each one to see the list of attributes.

 ![](imgs/img22.png)

 From the figure, the ones in purple are user defined attributes.
 The ones in blue, with an underscore prefix, are system defined attributes.
+The system defined attributes are the visual attributes for each node.

 In the same way, you can define a **linktype** with its associated link attributes.

 ```
-link[] lt;
+link[] lt;  /* undirected links */
-link<> lt;
+link<> lt;  /* directed links */

+/* With link attributes */
 link[float weight, string type="undirected"] lt;
 link<float weight, string type="directed"> lt;
 ```

-There are some system-defined attributes appended to nodes and links.
-The **desc** command will display the contents of a node and link type.
-You can also expand the nt and lt in the **Data** panel
+Expand the linktypes in the data panel.
+You can also use the **desc** to display the contents of a node and link type in the console.

 ```
 desc nt;